Pileup density estimate independent on jet multiplicity: Test samples and configuration of subtraction

 A pseudo-detector simulation is used for both signal and signal+\pileup samples.
 All particles are grouped into towers of size $0.1 \times 0.1$ in the pseudorapidity-azimuth (\etaphi) space.
 The tower energy is obtained as the sum of the energies of particles pointing to that tower.
 All neutrinos and muons are discarded.
 Only towers with $|\eta|<4.0$ are selected.
 The mass of each tower is set to zero.
 The $\eta$ and $\phi$ of each tower are randomly smeared using a Gaussian kernel with a width of 0.03 (but maximally up to 0.05).

-The signal+\pileup events are corrected with the Jet-by-jet Constituent Subtraction method using various estimated $\rho$.
+Besides directly comparing the estimates of $\rho$, we also evaluate the impact of determining $\rho$ on jet energy scale and resolution after \pileup correction.
+To do that, the signal+\pileup events are corrected with the Jet-by-jet Constituent Subtraction method using various estimated $\rho$.
 The Jet-by-jet CS uses parameters $\DeltaRmax=\infty$, $\alpha=0$, and $\Aghost=0.0025$.
 To evaluate the performance of the various methods, the jets from the corrected events are compared to jets from the signal events using the quantities defined in \secref{jet}.
 All jets are clustered with the \akt algorithm \cite{Cacciari:2008gp} with the distance parameter of $0.4$.
 Only jets with $|\eta|<3$ and $\pt>20\gev$ are used.
 All jet finding and background estimation is performed using \texttt{FastJet} 3.4.2~\cite{Cacciari:2011ma, Cacciari:2005hq}.